deepakhj/cadent/README.md

 Examples Configs
 ----------------

-Look to the "example-config.toml" for all the options you can set and their meaning and config directory for more examples.
+Look to the [config directory](./config/README.md) for all the options you can set and their meaning

 to start

-    cadent --config=example-config.toml
+    cadent --config=configs/graphite/graphite-config.toml

-There is also the "PreReg" options files as well, this lets one pre-route lines to various backends, that can then be consitently hashed, or "rejected" if so desired, as well as "accumulated" (ala statsd or carbon-aggrigate)
+There is also the "PreReg" config files as well.

+This does many things optionally

+    1. Lets one pre-route lines to various backends (as defined in the --config file)
+    2. Reject incoming lines based on the key name
+    3. Accumulates stats into time buckets (i.e. like statsd, but for any metric)
+    4. Fowards those accumulated lines back into other backends and/or
+    5. Writes index to indexer backends
+    6. Writes metrics to metric backends
+    7. Defines API endpoints

-    cadent --config=example-config.toml --prereg=example-prereg.toml
+    cadent  --config=configs/graphite/graphite-config.toml --prereg=configs/graphite/graphite-cassandra-series.toml

-Look to `config/*` for many more example configs.
+To get started there is a docker-compose.yml prepared to fire up any writer backend you wish.

 What Cadent does
 ----------------